Risset rhythms: Pure Data implementation of eternal accelerando

 Sampler component jaycee.pd

-A modular, 2 channel component version of this implementation can be found in the PD-components repository.
+The repo also contains a modular, 2 channel component version of this implementation (“jaycee.pd”) that can be used in compositions..

 The component is useful to set up full compositions based on Risset rhythms.
 As an example, I’ve remixed my track “Ting” from Black Plastics Pt.
 5 into a Risset rhythm version.